STOM-Group/stom.chkwon.net/resources/latex.md

 After reading [this document](http://www.ctan.org/tex-archive/info/lshort/), you may try to complete the following tasks:

 -  Produce a final PDF file.
--  Include a PDF image file (not JPG, GIF, PNG, EPS, etc) to the document.
+-  Include a PDF image file (not JPG, GIF, PNG, EPS, etc.) to the document.
 -  Write a table.
 -  Learn how to manage .bib files.
 I recommend [JabRef](http://jabref.sourceforge.net/).
 (Mac users can use [BibDesk](http://bibdesk.sourceforge.net).)
--  Using .bib and `bibtex`, cite a reference and create a final PDF file that includes a bibliography.
+-  Using `.bib` and `bibtex`, cite a reference and create a final PDF file that includes a bibliography.

 There are several ways to create a final PDF file and include images.
-I just prefer `pdflatex` and PDF image formats to other methods and formats.
+I prefer `pdflatex` and PDF image formats.

-## LTeX extension for VS Code
+## Grammar and Spell Checkers

+- [Grammarly Extension for VS Code](https://marketplace.visualstudio.com/items?itemName=znck.grammarly): a grammar and spell checker from [grammarly.com](grammarly.com).
+It works well with LaTeX documents.
+A free account is good enough.
-- [LTeX](https://marketplace.visualstudio.com/items?itemName=valentjn.vscode-ltex) Extension for VS Code: Grammar/Spell Checker with LanguageTool and LATEX/Markdown Support
+- [LTeX Extension for VS Code](https://marketplace.visualstudio.com/items?itemName=valentjn.vscode-ltex): a grammar and spell Checker with LanguageTool and LaTeX/Markdown Support.
+Free.

 ## Readings